z3l4w5/tintin-space/content/docs/part1/chapter2/5/_index.md

 - d.
 Find bugs in our website.
 {{< /hint >}}

 Our Acme Corporation’s website created in this chapter depends on Hugo.
 Hugo has had breaking changes in the past releases, but most of them have been minor.
-We    do not need to update for security fixes because it is a development-only depen- dency.
+We    do not need to update for security fixes because it is a development-only dependency.
 This could be rated as low in an ongoing effort if we are happy with the website or as medium for an upgrade.

 The hosting on GitHub Pages requires no ongoing effort to maintain.
 This is among the most critical services for developers on the internet.
 We  can,  therefore,  rate both ongoing maintenance and upgrade as low.
 If we use Netlify, it manages the upkeep for us, and the effort there is also low.
 Because it is a lot less popular  than GitHub, there is an inherent risk of Netlify pivoting to a new business  model or shutting its doors.
 Migration to GitHub is easy for the type of website built here, and its overall risk is low.